 17-22 April 2005 Civil Air hosts the 45th Annual IFATCA Conference in Melbourne.

 21 December 2005 Airservices Australia Certified Agreement 2005-2008 (Air Traffic Control and Supporting Air Traffic Services) certified by the Australian Industrial Relations Commission.
-12% over 23 months plus $1163 into base salary for loss of income insurance.
+12% over 23 months plus $1163 into base salary for loss of licence insurance.
+24/7 shift workers access a 6th week of recreation leave.

 August 2006 The “Necessitous Circumstances Fund” is established.